 This is a common occurrence in many multi-residential buildings due to how air circulates.
-The phenomenon is called the stack effect and below we will explain how it works.
+The phenomenon is called the stack effect and below we will outline how it works.

-The stack effect means that the air flowing through the chute has to be pulled from the garbage room and thus smells like garbage; as it flows through the gaps in the chute doors it enters the chute rooms and hallways around them making them smell.
+The stack effect means that the air flowing through the chute has to be pulled from the garbage room and thus smells like garbage.
+As a door is opened a rush of air flows upwards, enters the chute rooms and then moves outside the room into hallways making them smell too.

-The other method is to use a natural chemical reaction to eliminate the odours at their source.
+The other method is to use a natural, safe, chemical reaction to eliminate the odours at their source.
 Since the garbage will not smell in this situation, the air moving up the chute will not smell either.

 .
 You can put your head in the compactor and the organics bins and smell nothing!
 Therefore there is nothing to waft upwards and into the faces of residents when they throw out garbage also no smells go down the hallway.